Calcium Rich Foods - Low Glycemic Foods

 Another argument in favor of goat and sheep's milk cheeses is that these animals graze on grass and are raised naturally without hormones and antibiotics.
 If you love cow's milk look for organic cow's milk and it will be better yet if it comes from grass fed cows!

-Almond milk is an excellent source of vitamin E and has a fair amount of calcium and vitamin D. The soy isoflavones in soymilk are thought to help preserve bone mass in women.
+Almond milk, in addition to having a high amount of calcium and vitamin D, is an excellent source of vitamin E. The soy isoflavones in soymilk are thought to help preserve bone mass in women.
 These unsweetened plant milks are low glycemic, low in calories and great choices for smoothies or shakes.

-Food sources are best for calcium and vitamin D but you may need to supplement.
+Food sources are best for calcium and vitamin D but if you are a post menopausal woman you may still need to supplement.
 Look for calcium supplements that are in a food source for easier absorption, like bone meal, calcium carbonate, oyster shells or calcium citrate.

 Crème fraiche is low glycemic and a calcium rich food because it is a fermented cream.
 It's delicious when added in small amounts to soups.
 It's one of those small indulgences that makes a huge difference in flavor to the foods it's added to!
 The process of fermentation also restores many of the enzymes destroyed during pasteurization, enzymes that help us absorb calcium and other minerals.